magicDGS/ReadTools/docs/pages/barcodes.md

 sample1	lib5	TCCGCGAA	CCTATCCT
 ```

-{% include warning.html content="All the barcodes present in the multiplexed file should be included in the barcode columm" %}
+{% include warning.html content="All the barcodes present in the multiplexed file should be included in the barcode column" %}